EU chief says UK trade pact closer but success not certain | Politics

 'SEE SENSE' Johnson, who won election last year pledging to "get Brexit done" and for Britain to "take back control", said he hoped the EU would "see sense and do a deal".

-He later emphasized the point at a press conference, when he said: "Where we get to with the EU - well, again, that is very much a matter for our friends.
+He emphasized the point at a press conference when he said: "Where we get to with the EU - well, again, that is very much a matter for our friends.
 They know what the parameters are."
-His spokesman said no trade deal was still the most likely outcome.
+His spokesman said no trade deal was still the mostly likely outcome.
+A later statement from Johnson's office said talks would continue over the coming days.

 ALSO READ